SilentCicero/meteor-dapp-pricefeed/README.md

 ## <a name="about"></a> About

 This DApp was built as a starting point for deploying and operating price feeds on Ethereum.
 The DApp could potentially modified to meet the needs of almost any price feed.
+Presently, I called it "Gold Price Today*" (my gold price feed).

 ## <a name="todo"></a> TODO
 - Decimal number support for feed info